Research

 Publications in Peer-Reviewed Journals

 Why Is It So Hard to Counteract Wealth Inequality?
-Evidence from the United Kingdom, World Politcs (forthcoming).
+Evidence from the United Kingdom, 2025, World Politcs 77(3), 515-561.

 (with Ben Ansell, Laure Bokobza, Asli Cansunar, Mads Elkjaer, and Jacob Nyrup)